Rental Property Depreciation Rates

 Some investors and the occasional accountant try to work out depreciation deductions without using a Quantity Surveyor.
 It’s a complicated business and they lack the tools and knowledge Quantity Surveyors use.
 They often simply bundle everything up and use the capital works depreciation rate of 2.5%.

 Applying that capital works depreciation rate across the board creates a few problems.
 It means much lower depreciation deductions for many properties, which is great for the ATO, not so great for the investor.
-It also means assets will depreciate for years after they should be worth nothing.
+In some cases it means assets will depreciate for years after they should be worth nothing.
+More commonly, after the changes introduced in 2017 depreciation is being claimed on assets where it shouldn’t be.

 Leave it to the experts; get a Depreciation Schedule from a specialist Quantity Surveying firm like Depreciator.
 Call 1300 66 00 33 now to enquire about your investment property